kkaunda/spgf/README.md

 The set *J* is defined as follows *J* = (\...,−*p*<sub>n+2</sub>, −*p*<sub>n+1</sub>, −*p*<sub>n</sub>, *p*<sub>n</sub>, p<sub>n+1</sub>, *p*<sub>n+2</sub>, \...).
 Notice that since primes are
 infinite then by definition the structure T is also infinite.
-The structures used by LEAN4 in defining *T* must reflect this property.
+The structures used by LEAN 4 in defining *T* must reflect this property.

-**LEAN4 code**
+**LEAN 4 code**
 ```
 import Mathlib.Data.Nat.Prime.Basic
 import Mathlib.Data.List.Basic